jbehave/jbehave-core/README.md

     mvn release:prepare -Preporting,distribution
     mvn release:perform -Preporting,distribution

-## Related
+## Related JBehave projects

+See also:

-See also the [jbehave-web](jbehave-web) sister project for web extensions to JBehave, and [jbehave-tutorial](jbehave-tutorial) for a decent example of JBehave testing of a web application.
+- [jbehave-web](jbehave-web) web extensions to JBehave
+- [jbehave-tutorial](jbehave-tutorial) for an example of JBehave testing of a real web application.

 ## License